UBC-MDS/num_theory/README.md

 ```

 ## Usage

-This package provides a set of basic number theory utilities that ease the solution of Project Euler and other computational problems.
-It includes prime generation, prime factorization, and arithmetic progression handling.
-The utilities herein are implemented for efficiency, having ease of use in mind.
-This makes the package very useful for both mathematicians and competitive programmers.

-### The following functions have been implemented in this package.

 get_prime_list_under_n(n): Generates all prime numbers less than n using an efficient algorithm.
 Useful for operations requiring precomputed prime numbers.